1. Home

 Beauty training in progress

-Support for the independence and Higher Education of Children who Live at Childcare Facilities or with Foster Parents
+Support for the Independence and Higher Education of Children who Live at Childcare Facilities or with Foster Parents

-At the Shiseido Child Foundation,*1 we are aiming for a society in which all children are brimming with smiles and shining in their own way by receiving support based on activities: Supporting Children’s Challenge for the Future, Creating Opportunities to Learn for People who Nurture Children, and Creating a Society in which Children are Supported by Everyone.
-As part of supporting the Children’s Challenge for the Future, the Foundation sponsors Self-Reliance Seminars in cooperation with Shiseido Japan Co., Ltd., Aoki Inc., Recruit Co., Ltd., and other companies and organizations, to enable junior high school and high school students who receive social care*2 to acquire social knowledge from specialists so that they can live independent lives.
-In FY 2022, more than 300 children participated in the Self-Reliance Seminar.
-In addition, the scholarship program, launched in 2007 to support students entering universities, junior colleges, and vocational schools, has supported 81 scholarship recipients through 2022.
-Other activities include seminars for staff at child welfare facilities (Creating Opportunities to Learn for People who Nurture Children), as well as events geared towards preventing child abuse in many parts of Japan and subsidies for seminars aimed at childrearing families (Creating a Society in which Children are Supported by Everyone).
+As part of “Supporting the Children’s Challenge for the Future,” the Foundation organizes Self-Reliance Seminars in cooperation with Shiseido Japan Co., Ltd., Aoki Inc., Recruit Co., Ltd., and other companies and organizations, to enable junior high school and high school students who receive social care*2 to acquire social knowledge and skills from specialists so that they can live independent lives.
+In FY2023*3, more than 350 children participated in these seminars.
+In addition, the scholarship program launched in 2007 to support students entering universities, junior colleges, and vocational schools, supported 16 recipients in FY2023, making the total number of recipients 88.
+Other activities included training staff of child welfare facilities as part of “Creating Opportunities to Learn for People who Nurture Children” and subsidizing child abuse prevention awareness events and seminars for families raising children throughout Japan for “Creating a Society in which Children are Supported by Everyone.”

 The logomark was renewed in concurrence with the name change in 2022.